papercode82/FlipFilter/README.md

 ## C++ Implementation

-The `Cpp/` directory includes FlipFilter and the baseline filters used in the evaluation:
+The `Cpp/` directory includes FlipFilter and the baseline filters used in the evaluation.

-- FlipFilter
-- Couper
-- CouponFilter
-- LogLogFilter_Spread

 The C++ driver runs the experiments for per-flow spread estimation and super spreader detection with the default configuration.